Context-Aware Filter Invocation

 The filterType is mandatory.

-class GalleryBooleanInvoker
+class CustomInvoker

 {

-#[AsFilterInvoker(filterType: BooleanElement::TYPE, context: 'gallery')]
+#[AsFilterInvoker(filterType: BooleanElement::TYPE, context: 'interactive', priority: 10)]

-public function extendBooleanFilter(FilterInvocation $invocation, FilterQueryBuilder $qb): void
+public function overrideBoolean(FilterInvocation $invocation, FilterQueryBuilder $qb): void

 {